ollie-gats/ollie-gats/README.md

 ## Hi there, I'm Ollie 👋

-I'm an Economist currently studying Data Science at Barcelona School of Economics
+I'm a Data Scientist with a background in Economics.
+After studying my masters at the Barcelona School of Economics, I'm looking for opportunities at the intersection of Data Science and Economics.

 ## 🚀 Skills & Expertise